|Debbie Hommel's A.D. Tips

 Discussing specific actions or thoughts, no matter how small, reminds everyone to be

-gratitude.
-Share information from the various psychological studies which define the
+Share information from the various psychological studies which define the physical and

 -If you have a white board in your activity room or somewhere visible – use it to post a